Sociology of terrorism: Example: Terrorism as egoistic, altruistic or anomic suicidal homicides

-Hence, terrorists, like other criminals, become what is known as a reference point; individuals use a reference point as a standard for evaluation.
+Terrorists, like other criminals, become a reference point - something people use to judge or evaluate others.
 The norms and rules of society become clearer, and are seen as necessary, in comparison to terrorism.
 In order to protect the status quo, society uses terrorism as a way to reassert the importance of social norms in the lives of individuals.
 Thus individuals see terrorism as a threat to the social equilibrium and their life in a functioning society.
 Functionalists believe that social change is required to keep a healthy society.
 Slow, well-planned, and evolutionary method-types change a healthy society socially.
 These social changes often come about from a drastic need for change and are preceded by a social shock.
 Terrorism might be seen as bringing about a social shock that moves society towards a change in direction that enables it to find new ways in which to protect itself however this tenant is faulty since by its very name, terrorism inspires more fear and retrogression, than progressive development or stability.